Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Model

 We study a generic two-component London superconductor.
-In the London limit, one neglects the fluctuations of the density fields $|\psi_{1,2}|$ of the complex scalar functions $\psi_j=|\psi_j|\e^{i\theta_j}$ describing two superconducting components (i.e. setting $|\psi_{1,2}| \approx const$).
+In the London limit, one neglects the fluctuations of the density fields $|\psi_{1,2}|$ of the complex scalar functions $\psi_j=|\psi_j|\e^{i\theta_j}$ describing two superconducting components (i.e., setting $|\psi_{1,2}| \approx const$).
 Fluctuations of the phases $\theta_j$, and the gauge field ${\bf A}$ are allowed.
 The compact support of the phase-variables $\theta_i \in [0, 2 \pi \rangle$ implies that phase-fluctuations lead to vortex-excitations, capable of destroying superconductivity/superfluidity, in this system.
 The London limit is an adequate approximation for many properties of strongly type-II superconductors, and in fact transcends the validity of the Ginzburg-Landau theory.
-The free energy density of this system can be written as
+The free-energy density of this system can be written as

 where $\rho_j$ physically represent the bare phase stiffnesses of the problem.
 In addition to the intercomponent coupling between the two charged condensates via a fluctuating gauge field ${\bf A}$, we include a direct intercomponent dissipationless current-current interaction with strength $\rho_d$, which has the form\cite{AB} \be F_{drag}=\rho_d(\nabla \theta_1 - e_1 \bfA) \cdot(\nabla \theta_2 - e_2 \bfA). \ee It is a part of the last term in \eqref{Eq:london}.
-The particle currents of both species then depend on the common vector potential and superfluid velocities of both condensates (i.e. particles belonging to one condensate can be carried by superfluid velocity of the other),
+The particle currents of both species then depend on the common vector potential and superfluid velocities of both condensates (i.e., particles belonging to one condensate can be carried by superfluid velocity of the other),

-For generality, we allow for unequal charges $e_j$ in the two-components of the system, examples of the systems with oppositely charged condensates are given below.
+For generality, we allow for unequal charges $e_j$ in the two components of the system, examples of the systems with oppositely charged condensates are given below.
 Note that the drag term implies that there is a stability criterion that must be applied to the system.
-If $\rho_d$ exceeds a critical limit, to be determined below, the spectrum of the system will be unbounded from below and hence the theory will be ill-defined.
+If $\rho_d$ exceeds a critical limit, to be determined below, the spectrum of the system will be unbounded from below and hence the theory will be ill defined.
 The bare stiffness coefficients $\rho_j$ must be positive, $\rho_j \geq 0$, on simple physical grounds.